Have Questions?

 (706) 884-1717

-Twin Cedars Youth Services has been offering addiction treatment and rehabilitation services to people who live in the Lagrange, GA. area.
+Twin Cedars Youth Services has been offering addiction treatment and rehabilitation services to people who live in the Lagrange, Georgia area.
 Today, Twin Cedars Youth Services provides services like activity therapy, brief intervention approach, matrix model, motivational interviewing, group therapy, cognitive/behavior therapy and others in line with its philosophy of following rehab treatments that work best to help clients achieve sobriety.

 This addiction treatment center also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - short term rehabs, inpatient detox programs, outpatient individual counseling, inpatient treatment programs, long term drug abuse treatment and others.